Execute Methods

 Network Capture

-More details on network capture functionality can be found on the Network Capture page.
+More details on network capture functionality can be found on the main Network Capture page.

 tvlabs: startNetworkCapture